KennethLulie/aws-enterprise-agentic-ai/PHASE_1A_HOW_TO_GUIDE.md

 **If you see any red flags:** Do NOT apply.
 Review your Terraform code for errors.

-### 5.11 Staged Apply Strategy (Recommended)
+### 5.11 Staged Apply: Stages 1-3

-Apply in stages to catch issues early and limit blast radius.
-This approach is safer than applying everything at once.
+Apply Terraform in stages to catch issues early and limit blast radius.
+This section covers Stages 1-3.
+Stage 4 (App Runner) is applied in Section 9 after your Docker image is ready.

 **Why Staged Apply:**
 - Catches configuration errors before creating expensive resources